RulinShao/AdversariallyRobustDistillation/README.md

 ```
 ## Want to attack ARD?
 A MobileNetV2 ARD model distilled from a [TRADES](https://arxiv.org/pdf/1901.08573.pdf) WideResNet (34-10) teacher on CIFAR-10 can be found [here](https://drive.google.com/drive/folders/15Od-zi6HGwQoIym3AkLGzLVPaR8oH9UR?usp=sharing).

+# Note for `adv-v3`
+## May 10

+Follow the computation graph of delta in fast adversarial training:

+The delta takes the previous values and is fed into the student network and then clampped to a new delta.
+Note the loss in this round is backward, obtaining the first gradient of the student network.

+Then feed the new delta into both the student and the teacher network, calculate the new `ce_loss`, `kd_loss`, and `iga_loss` in this block.

+Sum up the three loss and do the second backward, getting the added gradients of the student model and do optimization step.